danieltjw/aifutures/README.md

         - Will increased concentration of power have a destabilising effect?
         - Will the fear of change cause unnecessary panic?

+- The attractor that human societies have revolved around for most of our history (limited human productivity) may soon be diminished and a period of uncertainty may follow
+    - For those interested in reducing suffering that this uncertainty may bring, searching for the next attractor and moving in that general direction is a good step to take
+    - The author proposes a society of I-AGIs based on the Interesting World hypothesis is the next likely attractor

 ---

 ## Relevancy